KDE/documentation-docs-labplot-org/source/getting_started/quick_start.rst

 Create a new spreadsheet
 ------------------------

-The data in LabPlot is organized and stored in ``Data Containers``.
-In this particular example, we're dealing with data organized in columns (one column per variable), so a ``Spreadsheet`` is the appropriate data container to import such data into.
+The data in LabPlot is organized and stored in :ref:`data_containers`.
+In this particular example, we're dealing with data organized in columns (one column per variable), so a :ref:`data_containers_spreadsheet` is the appropriate data container to import such data into.

-To create a new ``Spreadsheet``, choose :menuselection:`Add New --> Spreadsheet` from the context menu in the ``Project Explorer``.
+To create a new :ref:`data_containers_spreadsheet`, choose :menuselection:`Add New --> Spreadsheet` from the context menu in the :ref:`interface_project_explorer`.

 .. figure:: images/LabPlot_Getting_Started_New_Spreadsheet.png
     :alt:
     :align: center
     :width: 650px

-A new ``Spreadsheet`` will be created with the default settings.
+A new :ref:`data_containers_spreadsheet` will be created with the default settings.

 .. figure:: images/LabPlot_Getting_Started_New_Spreadsheet_Created.png
     :alt:
     :align: center
     :width: 650px

-Now we are ready to import the data into this new ``Spreadsheet``.
+Now we are ready to import the data into this new :ref:`data_containers_spreadsheet`.

 Import data
 ------------------